 Objectives of the trial sites in Salford were to:

 test the durability of the light segregation features

-better understand their effectiveness / legibility for all road users
+better understand their effectiveness and legibility for all road users

-learn lessons such as the placement and spacing and road marking configuration in order to inform the design of a full scheme on Great Clowes Street / Blackfriars Road
+learn lessons such as the placement and spacing and road marking configuration in order to inform the design of a full scheme on Great Clowes Street and Blackfriars Road

 How we did it

-We chose two trial sites to test the segregation products in differing traffic environments, both with existing on-carriageway with-flow cycle lanes.
+We chose 2 trial sites to test the segregation products in differing traffic environments, both with existing on-carriageway with-flow cycle lanes.